King (singer): 2021–2023: Maan Meri Jaan, and subsequent projects

-2024-present: New Life, collaborations and Cannes debut
+2024–present: New Life, collaborations and Cannes debut

 Following the EP's release, he launched his long-awaited fourth studio album, New Life, featuring collaborations with international artists, such as Gucci Mane and Julia Michaels.
 Tracks such as "Crown", "Good Trip", and "Sarkaare" from the album garnered critical acclaim, with "Good Trip" being featured in the Grammy Recording Academy’s Global Spin series.
-Additionally, his song "We Are The Ones" was included in the official soundtrack for the video game EA SPORTS FC 24.
+Additionally, his song "We Are The Ones" was included in the official soundtrack for the video game EA Sports FC 24.
 He performed a 9-city tour across India in support of his album New Life.
 The tour included performances in Bengaluru, Jaipur, Hyderabad, Delhi NCR, Mumbai, and Goa, among other cities.

 In the same year, Sony India appointed King as the brand ambassador for its audio product category.
 He was also shortlisted as one of GQ India’s 35 Most Influential Young Indians and performed at the closing ceremony of the Indian Premier League Final at the Narendra Modi Stadium in Ahmedabad.

-In 2024, King released his fifth studio album, Monopoly Moves, featuring collaborations with Indian rappers like MC STΔN, Ikka, Seedhe Maut and Raftaar.
-The songs "GOAT SHIT", "F*CK WHAT THEY SAY" and "KODAK" garnered significant attention, particularly due to the performance of the featuring artists on the tracks.
-He also released the single "Bumpa" with Jason Derulo in the same year, as well as his long-awaited collaboration “Aawara” with American producer KSHMR and Indian singer Zaeden.
-King partnered with Red Bull to release “Shining Star,” which served as the official anthem for the Red Bull Dance Your Style World Final 2024.
+In 2024, King released his fifth studio album, Monopoly Moves, featuring collaborations with Indian rappers like MC STΔN, Ikka, Seedhe Maut, Yashraj and Raftaar.
+The songs "GOAT SHIT" featuring Karma, "F*CK WHAT THEY SAY" featuring MC STΔN, and "KODAK" featuring Seedhe Maut, garnered significant attention, particularly due to the performance of the featuring artists on the tracks.
+King also became embroiled in a feud with rapper Emiway Bantai due to his song "F*CK WHAT THEY SAY" containing subtle jabs at the rapper.
+His comments during his appearance on the podcast Prakhar Ki Pravachan further fueled the beef, prompting Emiway to respond with a track titled, "ROKO 2MG".
+King further released two tracks exclusively on Instagram, "Mere Pyaare Emiway" and "Hum Teri Lele", and Emiway responded with "Meet the Instagram Yapper" and "Dependent Kauve".

+He also released the single "Bumpa" with Jason Derulo in the same year, as well as his long-awaited collaboration "Aawara" with American producer KSHMR and Indian singer Zaeden.
+King partnered with Red Bull to release "Shining Star," which served as the official anthem for the Red Bull Dance Your Style World Final 2024.